HKNAC meeting with the Tenth Precinct - 8 FOR 8 Officers

 Holly-Anne attended Fordham University at Lincoln Center and has been a Hell’s Kitchen resident since 2000.
 She is a notable arts philanthropist and grassroots organizer, and has sat on the board of numerous museums and theatrical non-profits on the national level.
 After Hurricane Katrina, she split her time between New York and New Orleans, assisting in the rebuild of New Orleans’ arts and culture sector and community organizing.
 In 2016 and 2017, she was awarded Gold Leadership status from the Boy Scouts of America’s national office for her work in re-invigorating scout programming and community growth in under-served communities.
 She is a longtime volunteer with Stand Up For Kids and Covenant House, organizations serving homeless youth and works with the Center for Common Ground and League of Women Voters.

 Professionally, Holly-Anne is an award-winning director, writer and producer.
-She has worked on Broadway since 2003, and has been a part of the creative teams for mega-hit Broadway shows including and as well as dozens of National and International productions and tours.She specializes in helping to further develop small businesses in the arts sector and focuses on creating unique, interactive productions that are best enjoyed in non-traditional venues.
+She has worked on Broadway since 2003, and has been a part of the creative teams for mega-hit Broadway shows including JERSEY BOYS, 700 SUNDAYS and BRING IT ON, and as well as dozens of National and International productions and tours.She specializes in helping to further develop small businesses in the arts sector and focuses on creating unique, interactive productions that are best enjoyed in non-traditional venues.
 As an entrepreneur, she is the President/CEO of four theatrical production companies based in New York City.
+Her company KALEIDOSCOPE ENTERTAINMENT has continued to produce musical programming all during the covid pandemic using savings and donated funds and she is currently launching a virtual show SPEAKEASY ON DEMAND featuring local artists, small businesses and vendors.

 MARISA REDANTY, CO-CHAIR